-If you are considering submitting an application to Iowa, the regular decision application deadline is May 1 and the fee for the application is $40.
+If you are considering submitting an application to Iowa, the deadline for Fall 2023 admissions is May 1 and the fee for the application costs $40.

-Students who apply for Fall should hear back from Iowa by August 1.
+Students who submit their applications to Iowa for fall semester should hear back from Iowa by August 1.

 |Mean Unweighted GPA||3.8|